Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Discussion

-\paragraph{Societal impact.} Compared to previous image captioning models, our model demonstrates improvements in performance and is more suitable for helping people with visual impairments.
-The models that are exploited by our proposal are pretrained on large-scale data, and the data are not guaranteed to contain no toxic contents, which could negatively impact the output generated.
-While we have observed only a small number of such cases in our qualitative analysis, it is imperative to exercise caution when deploying the model into practical applications.
-Furthermore, more research investigations are needed to ensure better control over the model output. \paragraph{Limitations.} The limitations of the proposed model are mainly three.
+The limitations of the proposed model are mainly three.
 The first is that sometimes the five SoTA captioners generate identical or very similar captions (this occurs for about 150 of the 5000 images in the MS-COCO test set).
-In this case the fusion of the captions collapses into a caption that does not offer more detail.
+In this case, the fusion of the captions results in a caption lacking additional detail.
 An example is the following where BLIP-2, ExpNet-v2 and OFA generate the same caption, namely ``\textit{a giraffe standing in the middle of a field}'', GIT describes the image content as ``\textit{a giraffe standing in a field with trees in the background}'', finally ViT-GPT2 predicts that ``\textit{a giraffe standing in a field with trees}''.
 The caption generated by our model is ``\textit{a giraffe stands majestically in the middle of a field}''.
 Secondly, for 16 test images, the LLM model generates captions with the prefix ``\textit{The caption for the image could be:}''.
 It is important to note that this structural pattern does not result from the fusion of the two captions.
 Rather, it is a deliberate prompt used by the Davinci model to provide context and generate relevant responses.
 The third aspect is not a true limitation of the proposed model but rather one of its unique characteristics.
 Some of the captions generated by the LLM model incorporate emotional elements, adding depth and richness to the captions.
 For example, phrases like ``\textit{a trolley car driving down a city street at night \textbf{creates a captivating scene}}'' or ``\textit{a green bench in a subway station with a yellow train in the background \textbf{creates a vivid and vibrant scene}}''.
 These emotional aspects are not explicitly provided in the input captions but are instead generated by the LLM model.